Framing a Corner 101 Expert Tips and Techniques

 1. Assembly Steps:

-• Measure and cut all four studs to the height of the wall from the bottom plate to the top plate.
+• Measure and cut all four studs to match the height of the wall from the bottom plate to the top plate.

 1. Benefits: